esl/base16/README.md

 License
 -------

-The library itself is licensed under the Simplified (2-clause) BSD license.
+The library itself is licensed under the MIT License.

 The tests, due to dependency on [PropEr], are licensed under the GPLv3 license.